-MILTON KEYNES COUNCIL PUBLISHES THE LAKES ESTATE NEIGHBOURHOOD PLAN
+MILTON KEYNES COUNCIL PUBLISHES THE GREAT LINFORD NEIGHBOURHOOD PLANS NORTH AND SOUTH

-Milton Keynes Council will be publishing the submitted Lakes Estate Neighbourhood Plan for 8 weeks, from 4 September until 15 July 2014.

-This note has been prepared to give you some more information about the publication and examination of the neighbourhood plan.
+Milton Keynes Council will be publishing the submitted Great Linford Neighbourhood Plans for the North and South of the parish for six weeks, from Monday 10th August until Wednesday 21st September 2015.
+This note has been prepared to give you some more information about the publication and examination of the neighbourhood plans.

-What is the Lakes Estate Neighbourhood Plan?
+What are the Great Linford Neighbourhood Plans?

-Neighbourhood Plans are a new way for communities to decide the future of the places where they live and work.
+Neighbourhood Plans are a way for communities to decide the future of the places where they live and work.
 They were introduced in the Localism Act 2011 as a way of letting the people who know about and care for an area, plan for it.
 Neighbourhood planning is about building neighbourhoods and planning positively for development - not stopping growth.
 The Act explains how communities can get more involved in planning for their areas - specifically how they can create plans and policies to guide new development and in some cases grant planning permission for certain types of development.